Śródmieście-Północ: Housing and economy

 The western half of the neighbourhood, centred on Polish Armed Forces Avenue, features a low-rise housing with villas, some dating to the 1880s.
 The eastern half, centred on Emancipation Avenue, features mid-rise apartment buildings, from the second half of the 20th century, with some historic tenements from the 19th century.
 The latter includes the housing estate of Osiedle Grunwaldzkie (Grunwald Neighbourhood), located between Bazarowa Street, Żubrów Street, Malczewskiego Street, and Emancipation Avenue.
 At Skargi Street is located the Bright Meadows Square, a garden surrounded by villas.
 It features the statue of Pope John Paul II, designed by Czesław Dźwigaj and Stanisław Latour.

 At 50 Emancipation Avenue is located the Hanza Tower, a 27-storey residential skyscraper with a height of 100 m The neighbourhood also includes the Sky Garden, a 72-metre-tall residential skyscraper.

 At 44A Emancipation Avenue, is placed the shopping centre Fala, with a store area of 4,500 m^{2}.
 At 26 Malczewskiego Street is also located the office building Oxygen.

 Government

 Śródmieście-Północ is one of the municipal neighbourhoods of Szczecin, governed by a locally elected council with 21 members.
 Its headquarters are located at 42 Pope John Paul II Avenue.

-The neighbourhood also includes the town hall at 1 Home Army Avenue, and West Pomeranian Voivodeship Marshal Office at 40 Piłsudskiego Street.
+The neighbourhood also includes the city hall at 1 Home Army Square, and West Pomeranian Voivodeship Marshal Office at 40 Piłsudskiego Street.